pslucas0212/dotNet7ForOpenShift/README.md

 ## Access the OCP console to see your project and application

-Let's take a brief look at the OCP Console
+Let's take a brief look at the OCP Administration Console.
 ```
 % crc console
 Opening the OpenShift Web Console in the default browser...
 ```

-The crc console commands launches the console in your default browser.
+The crc console commands launches the ODP console in your default browser.
 Typically the URL looks like https://console-openshift-console.apps-crc.testing/  Your browser will tell you that your connection is not private as the OCP TLS certificate is not installed with your broswer certificates.
 Accept any certificates presented to you.

 Enter your Username and Password, and click the blue Login button.